 If you happen to be following the Weight Watchers WW plan, you’ll find a link to the WW Points on the recipe card below.

 - 1 cup steel cut oats (regular or gluten-free)

 - pinch salt

 - 1 cup pumpkin puree

 - 1 teaspoon cinnamon

 - sugar, honey or maple syrup to sweeten, as desired

 - nuts, craisins, raisins for topping, as desired

-- Nutritional information does not include sweeteners or toppings.
+- WW points and nutritional information do not include sweetener or toppings.